 Employers around the world have undertaken massive efforts over the past year to respond to the COVID-19 pandemic.
 The SARS COV-2 virus is truly a pandemic by definition.
-It has widespread impact around the globe, and affecting every country on the planet.
-We have become accustomed to the seasonal influenza, cold viruses and similar annual nuisances.
+It has a widespread impact around the globe and affects every country on the planet.
+We have become accustomed to seasonal influenza, cold viruses, and similar annual nuisances.
 However, the world hasn’t seen a global pandemic of this nature in over 100 years.
+Here are some lessons from COVID-19 that will help you make data-driven decisions.

 What can we learn from COVID-19?